Azactam (Aztreonam)

 What Is Azactam Used For?

-Azactam contains the active ingredient aztreonam and is an antibiotic medication used to treat serious infections caused by bacteria.
+Azactam is an antibiotic that contains the active ingredient aztreonam.
+It is primarily used to treat serious infections caused by bacteria in various parts of the body.

 Primary Uses